Skip to content

 thomas bouley in his vineyards

-The Jean-Marc Bouley winery is certainly one of the most interesting wineries on the Côte de Beaune.
-For a long time, it was one of the most respected but not really celebrated wineries in Volnay.
-Jean-Marc Bouley had brought it up to a good level, but remained there to a certain extent until his son Thomas joined in 2002.
-He had studied in Beaune and then spent some time in New Zealand and Oregon until he returned home and quickly took over the management as well.
-The real breakthrough came with the 2010 vintage, which was celebrated by all the critics.
+The Jean-Marc Bouley estate is certainly one of the most interesting wineries on the Côte de Beaune.
+For a long time, it belonged to the respected but not yet truly celebrated wineries in Volnay.
+Jean-Marc Bouley had brought it to a good standing, but in a certain way remained there until his son Thomas joined in 2002.
+He had studied in Beaune and then spent time in New Zealand and Oregon before returning home and quickly taking over the management.
+The real breakthrough came with the 2010 vintage, which was celebrated by all critics.

-Shortly after joining the winery, Thomas changed fundamental things, especially in the vineyard, which contribute to the refinement of his wines today.
-This includes the conversion, which is not officially certified, but the organic vineyard work, which is documented with a seal and a declaration of honour.
+Shortly after joining the winery, Thomas made fundamental changes, particularly in the vineyard, which contribute to the finesse of his wines today.
+This includes the conversion to organic vineyard practices, which, whilst not officially certified, is documented with a seal and certificate of honour.

-In 2005, Thomas planted the vines on the lower-yielding Cordon de Royat converted.
-His plots stand out directly because the foliage wall is much higher than in the neighbouring plots.
-The tops are usually not pruned, but rolled into the wire frame.
-One finds loose, well-aerated soils and likewise loose-berried grapes.
-In this respect, it is no wonder when Thomas quotes Henri Jayer: "There is no secret in wine.
+In 2005, Thomas converted the vines to the lower-yielding Cordon de Royat.
+His parcels stand out immediately because the canopy is much higher than in the neighbouring parcels.
+The shoots are normally not pruned but are rolled into the wire frame.
+You find loose, well-aerated soils and also loose-berried bunches.
+So it is hardly surprising when Thomas quotes Henri Jayer: „There is no secret to wine.
 The most important point is the work in the vineyard.
-Then you will find the quality of the vintage."
+Then you will find the quality of the vintage.“

-He ploughs the rows again and again until the véraison sets in, the discolouration of the grapes, and he sets the manual pruning, the breaking out and the trellising in such a way that six to eight bunches of grapes remain on the vine with a balanced distribution.
-The pruning is done according to the lunar calendar.
-The harvest is of course done manually.
-Afterwards, the grapes are sorted again in the wine press on a vibrating table and on a conveyor belt.
-Depending on the site, he uses around 50 % whole bunches.
+He ploughs the rows repeatedly until véraison sets in, the colouring of the grapes, and he applies manual pruning, shoot thinning and canopy management so that six to eight bunches with balanced distribution remain on the vine.
+Pruning is carried out according to the lunar calendar.
+Harvesting is of course done manually.
+Subsequently, the grapes are sorted once more in the winery on a vibrating table and on a conveyor belt.
+Depending on the vineyard site, he uses around 50% whole bunches.

-"There is no secret in wine.
+„There is no secret to wine.
 The most important point is the work in the vineyard.
-Then you will find the quality of the vintage."
+Then you will find the quality of the vintage.“

 — Henri Jayer

 In Burgundy, many winemakers speak of the magic of years ending in 9.
-That is also the case this time.
-For Thomas Bouley 2019 was a unique and very contrasting year.
-The harvest went smoothly, so the final result more than satisfied the experts.
-The weather was hot and dry, but the wines show a freshness that will delight lovers of Burgundy.
-It is accompanied by a drinking flow that will seduce.
-The only drawback is that the quantity is below average."
-The winter was mild, so the growing cycle started quite early.
-The mild temperatures in March, 1.1 °C on average for the whole region compared to normal, allowed the vines to develop well.
+This time is no exception.
+For Thomas Bouley, „2019 was a unique and highly contrasting year.
+The harvest ran smoothly, so the final result more than satisfied the experts.
+The weather was hot and dry, but the wines display a freshness that will delight Burgundy lovers.
+Accompanied by a drinking flow that will seduce.
+The only drawback is that the yield fell below average.“ The winter was mild, so the vegetation cycle began quite early.
+The mild temperatures in March, 1.1 °C above average for the entire region compared to the normal value, enabled good development of the vines.

 thomas bouley in his vineyards

-The most advanced plots reached the middle bud stage in the first days of April.
-But then there were frosts once again.
-Especially the frosts in the morning of 5 April caused damage.
-Temperatures remained low and frosts occurred again between 12 and 15 April, but with much less damage.
-The actual vegetation cycle did not start again until mid-April, and it became very hot as early as the beginning of June, with subsequent strong gusts and a cooling, which again caused damage in the middle of flowering.
+The most advanced parcels reached the mid-bud stage in the first days of April.
+But then frost struck again.
+Particularly the frosts on the morning of 5 April caused damage.
+Temperatures remained low, and between 12 and 15 April, frosts occurred once more, though with considerably less damage.
+The actual vegetation cycle only resumed from mid-April onwards, and it became very hot as early as the beginning of June, followed by strong gusts and a cooling that again caused damage in the middle of flowering.

-In July, the heat set in again (2.2 °C above average).
+In July, the heat returned (2.2 °C above average).
 Most vines remained in excellent health until harvest, and some rainfall in August supplied the thirsty vines.
-However, as this rainfall varied greatly from region to region, there were also plots with water shortages.
+However, as this rainfall varied greatly by region, some parcels suffered from water shortage.

-By the end of August and beginning of September, the majority of the grapes had developed excellently and, above all, the acidity levels were higher than in 2018.
-In the red wines, fermentation then also proceeded smoothly, albeit at a very different pace depending on the parcel.
+By the end of August and beginning of September, the majority of the grapes had developed excellently, and notably the acidity levels were higher than in 2018.
+For the red wines, fermentation then proceeded smoothly, albeit at very different rates depending on the parcel.

-Founded in 1919 by François Bouley, the Domaine has 8.80 hectares in 29 parcels.
-There is one parcel in Meursault with Aligoté and Chardonnay, the rest is in Volnay, Pommard and Beaune Pinot Noir.
-The 2019 Aligoté is a white wine that is as fresh as it is silky, which ensures a lot of drinking flow, but also offers elegance and exudes a wonderful fragrance.
+The estate, founded in 1919 by François Bouley, encompasses 8.80 hectares across 29 parcels.
+There is one parcel in Meursault with Aligoté and Chardonnay, the rest located in Volnay, Pommard and Beaune with Pinot Noir.
+The 2019 Aligoté is as fresh as it is silky white wine that offers plenty of drinkability whilst also displaying elegance and a wonderful bouquet.
 For the asking price, it is an absolute bargain.

-This can also be said of the 2019 Burgundy Côte d'Or It is a pure Volnay and already whets the appetite for the higher-quality Volnays, because it really alludes to the terroir, but remains pleasantly uncomplicated and open in estate wine style.
+The same can be said of the 2019 Bourgogne Côte d’Or, which is a pure varietal Volnay and already whets the appetite for the higher-tier Volnays, as it already speaks so genuinely to the terroir whilst remaining pleasantly uncomplicated in the manner of a village wine and remaining open.

 thomas bouleys classical wine celler

-«Shis aim is to produce fruit, finesse and rondeur.»
+«His goal is to create fruit, finesse and roundness.»

-The 2018 and 2019 Volnays wonderfully combine the typicity of the vintage with Thomas Bouley's signature.
-And this can only be described as extremely fine.
-His aim is to produce fruit, finesse and rondeur so that the wines can be drunk young as well as aged.
-And you can taste this throughout the entire portfolio.
+The 2018 and 2019 Volnays combine in a wonderful way the typicity of the vintage with Thomas Bouley’s signature.
+And that can only be described as exceptionally refined.
+His goal is to create fruit, finesse and roundness, so that the wines can be enjoyed both young and laid down.
+And you can taste that throughout the entire portfolio.

-Thomas Bouley's ambition is to create wines with emotion, and I think he succeeds brilliantly.
-The pairing Volnay Vieilles Vignes and Volnay Clos de la Cave is a good example of this.
+Thomas Bouley’s ambition is to create wines with emotion, and I find that he succeeds brilliantly.
+The pairing of Volnay Vieilles Vignes and Volnay Clos de la Cave is a good example of this.

-Both wines clearly point towards 1er Cru in their complexity and finesse, but the VVV still forms something like a cross-section of the site, while the Clos much more clearly depicts a specific terroir.
-While the 1er Carelle sous la Chapelle already brings a lot of finesse to the palate and illustrates Thomas' feeling for the right tannin management - the tannin structure of his wines is really absolutely fine -, the 1er Cru Clos des Chênes Once again, the potential of a Volnay 1er Cru is unmistakably clear.
+Both wines already show considerable complexity and finesse pointing towards Premier Cru level, but the VVV still represents something of a cross-section of the village, whilst the Clos depicts a much more specific terroir.
+Whilst the Premier Cru Carelle sous la Chapelle already brings considerable finesse to the palate and demonstrates Thomas‘ feel for proper tannin management – the tannin structure of his wines is truly exceptionally fine – the Premier Cru Clos des Chênes makes unmistakably clear what potential lies within a Volnay Premier Cru.

-Even if the 1er Cru Les Fremiers is currently the only Pommard shown in the portfolio, it is nevertheless another highlight.
-William Kelley sums it up aptly for the Wine Advocate in his article on a 10-year vertical of this site: "Les Fremiers is certainly not the most famous Climat of Pommard.
-But the location of Bouley's parcel is nevertheless exceptional."
+Although the Premier Cru Les Fremiers is currently the only Pommard shown in the portfolio, it is nonetheless another highlight.
+William Kelley captures it perfectly for the Wine Advocate in his article on a 10-year vertical of this vineyard site: „Les Fremiers is certainly not the most famous climat of Pommard.
+But the location of Bouley’s parcel is nonetheless extraordinary.“

-With his intensive work, Bouley has created a wine here that is firm in its structure, yet acts as elegantly as an experienced dancer.
-It creates the symbiosis of the earthiness and earthiness typical of Pommard and a luminous brightness.
+Through his intensive work, Bouley has created a wine here that, whilst firm in its structure, acts with the elegance of an experienced dancer.
+He achieves the symbiosis of the earthiness and groundedness typical of Pommard and a luminous brightness.

-"Les Fremiers is certainly not the most famous Climat of Pommard.
-But the location of Bouley's parcel is nevertheless exceptional."
+«Les Fremiers is certainly not the most famous climat of Pommard.
+But the location of Bouley’s parcel is nonetheless extraordinary.»

 — William Kelley

-There is no question that Thomas Bouley's wines are among the best in Volnay today.
-He currently produces perhaps the most balanced and pure wines of the entire appellation.
-The fact that the 2019 wines are already so open and inviting should not obscure the fact that some of them have potential for decades.
+There is no doubt that Thomas Bouley’s wines today rank among the finest in Volnay.
+Moreover, he is currently producing perhaps the most balanced and pure-toned wines of the entire appellation.
+The fact that the 2019s already appear so open and inviting should not obscure the fact that they possess potential for decades to come.

 Text and wine expertise: Christoph Raffelt